 - Homes with detached garages, guest houses, and studio spaces

 What makes College Park inventory special is that almost every home is different.
 There are no model floor plans.
 No builder templates.
 Every house has its own history, its own quirks, and its own personality.
-That can mean original tile work, arched doorways, built-in shelving, terrazzo floors, and details that builders simply do not do anymore.
+That can mean original tile work, arched doorways, built-in shelving, terrazzo floors, and details that builders simply don't do anymore.

 Popular Pockets of College Park